Iroguin/Tsoha-RPG/README.md

 ### Game Summary

 The game is a turn based Role Playing Game (RPG) with a simple story.
 The player is in control of a party of heroes tasked with defeating a great evil.
-The game focuses on strategy and stat-based fighting mechanics.
-This is so the final completed project makes sufficent use of SQL tables and the material the course teaches.
+The game focuses on strategy and stats-based fighting mechanics.
+This is so the completed project makes sufficent use of SQL tables and the material the course teaches.

 ### Player Experience